kul-sudo/Screened/README.md

 After downloading Screened you can save the executable file wherever you want.

 Run the executable, choose your screenshot format and click `Screenshot`.
 Then a file explorer will be opened; there you have to choose where you want to save your screenshot!

+Tick the `Hotkeys` checkbox if you want to turn on hotkeys.\
+*Ctrl + Alt - take a screenshot\
+Win + Alt - hide a screenshot\
+Win + Ctrl - show a screenshot*

+*You can also see the hotkeys by clicking the question mark to the right of the `Hotkeys` button.*